Auto Dealership Security Basics

 Deep Sentinel is proud to offer auto dealership security with video monitoring, a comprehensive security solution for car dealers.

-Wireless or Power-over-Ethernet business security cameras with 2-way audio and high decibel sirens are just the beginning.
-What really sets Deep Sentinel apart from other security providers is the system’s unique combination of predictive AI and live surveillance guards.
+Wireless or Power-over-Ethernet business security cameras with 2-way audio and high-decibel sirens are just the beginning.
+What sets Deep Sentinel apart from other security providers is the system’s unique combination of predictive AI and live surveillance guards.
 The trained professional guard team has eyes on your dealership every time someone steps foot on the property, well before any criminal activity starts.

 How?
 By integrating digital and traditional security practices.

 - As soon as motion activates a camera, the onsite AI processor evaluates the situation and dismisses animals, passing cars, and every other non-threat activity.